Surrealism for Kids on Tour

 Max Ernst | Surrealist collage

 Leading surrealist Max Ernst is well known for his series of novel collages.
 By taking cut-outs of nineteenth-century engravings and reassembling, Ernst was able to create seamless images of the strange and mysterious.
-Surrealism for Kids on Tour visitors are invited to make their own surreal scenes using similar illustrations, sourced from nineteenth-century catalogues and advertisements and arranged on specially designed templates.
+Surrealism for Kids on Tour visitors were invited to make their own surreal scenes using similar illustrations, sourced from nineteenth-century catalogues and advertisements and arranged on specially designed templates.

 Oscar Dominguez | Decalcomania

 Decalcomania, used by surrealist artist Oscar Domínguez, is a printing technique that employs freely applied ink or paint.
-In Surrealism for Kids on Tour, children are invited to choose from pre-printed ink blot templates and, using their imaginations, draw what they see.
+In Surrealism for Kids on Tour, children were invited to choose from pre-printed ink blot templates and, using their imaginations, draw what they see.

 Jean Arp | Torn paper collage